 - Author Tract: In the author's note at the end, Preston notes that while the novel was fiction it was all based on real research on chimpanzees.
 He notes what remarkable creatures they and the other great apes are and encourages the reader to learn more about conservation of our closest genetic relatives.

 - Break the Scientist: The people who know and study Jennie are constantly annoyed by other people referring to her as a monkey.
 Sandy nearly gets into a fight with some other children over the wrong terminology.
 He parrots his father's phrase that "monkeys are inferior."

-- Driven to Suicide: When Jenny realizes that she is permanently in the chimp colony and no one from home is ever going to rescue her, she runs full force at the bars of her cage and fractures her skull.
+- Driven to Suicide: Jennie's death is officially ruled as an accident.
+Sandy, however believes that it was actually suicide: when she realized that she is permanently in the chimp colony and no one from home is ever going to rescue her, she ran full force at the bars of her cage and fractured her skull.

 - Elephant in the Room: During Palliser's first visit, everyone is trying to pretend he's not there about Jennie.
 They try to make small talk as she tears through the kitchen making a huge ruckus.

 - Fingore: The final straw for Jennie being sent to the chimp colony is Sandy losing a finger.

 - Henpecked Husband: Reverend Palliser."I could see the Reverend was having trouble concentrating on the conversation.
 Clearly his wife had put him up to this visit, just as she made him weed the dandelions out of our yard when she believed we were not home.
 I felt quite sorry for Palliser, with such a wife."

 - Interspecies Friendship: Jennie and her human companions, especially Sandy, who refers to Jennie as her sister and is closer to her than to his real sister.